 - Spam Protection

 The list could go on of necessities that don’t come with WordPress but are a must.
-Some of theme are needed the more you build out your website too.
+The more you build out your website the more you find plugins you need to accomplish necessary functionality.
 Speed optimization, for instance, isn’t super necessary on the base WordPress installation.
-As you start setting things up it becomes more necessary.
+Core WordPress is FAST!
+As you start setting things up it becomes more necessary especially as you add images and content.

 When I start every installation there are a few free plugins that I start with and stick with without a doubt.

-I’ll cover the plugins, why I have to install them.
+I’ll cover the plugins and why I have to install them.

 Keep in mind that I won’t cover the configuration of each of these plugins, that will be for another time.